ZotPlus/zotero-citations/README.md

 You can also use the picker for MultiMarkdown or Pandoc citations; you can choose between the desired format in the package config.
 Not that of the three formats available, only `atom-zotero-citations` will work with the `scan` command.

-## Caveat
+## Caveat -- DO READ

-This is still very early work, put together over two days during christmas, you can expect there to be bugs.
-The real gruntwork of the citations is done by BBT, which is by now extensively tested, and this package is really not much code, but: *it edits your text*.
-Undo ought to work, but still.
+This is still very early work, put together over two days during christmas.
+The first thing to stress is this:

+**this plugin will actively change your text**

+In the good case, it will change only those parts you want, but I cannot guarantee this; the plugin will parse your markdown source using [mdast](https://github.com/wooorm/mdast), replace the magic links it finds in the parsed structure, and turn the parsed markdown back into text using mdast.
+This transformation using mdast is *semantically, but not literally* lossless.
+It will, for example, merrily parse lists with items marked with `*`, but it will always output lists that are marked with `-`.
+There's nothing I can do about this short of writing my own markdown parser, which is not on the table.

+Undo ought to work, but I cannot stress this enough: It will modify your text.
+I am not wholly comfortable doing this, but it's the only way I knew how to do pure-markdown citations.

 Please report any issues at https://github.com/ZotPlus/zotero-citations